International Students Arriving to School

 Day students will be directed to their primary care practitioner for assessment and testing.

-- Boarding students were scheduled on move in day (individual move in days will vary depending on arrival date into Canada plus the 14-day self-isolation) to prevent crowding and allow for physical distancing.
+Boarding students will be scheduled on move in day (individual move in days will vary depending on arrival date into Canada plus the 14-day self-isolation) to prevent crowding and allow for physical distancing.
 Families were notified via email of move in day appointment times.

-- Students who are not able to start in-person classes and physically be present in Boarding in September due to study permits and/or travel restrictions are still an integral part of the boarding community.
-To facilitate this, each new student had a boarding student mentor (Proctor) assigned during the summer to provide them with a student connection.
-With their permission, they were contacted over the summer to begin to develop their relationship with the Student Leaders and smaller groups of new students.
+Students who are not able to start in-person classes and physically be present in Boarding in September due to study permits and/or travel restrictions are still an integral part of the boarding community.
+To facilitate this, each new student will have a boarding student mentor (Proctor) assigned to them.

 In Room Study is each evening from Sunday to Thursday.
 Students are required to study at their desk for a minimum of 1.5 hours each evening.
 Study is supervised and supported by our boarding staff (Associate Faculty and Residence Staff).
 They are available to assist students as needed during this time.

-Excursions will not be planned for the fall term due to COVID-19.
-We will do some additional on campus activities to keep students interacting.
+Excursions are permitted and will be planned once students are settled with health and safety in mind.
+We will continue to do some additional on campus activities to keep students interacting.

 Come Board Program